thoughtbot/superglue/docs/shaping.md

 # Shaping State

-When building `.props` for your pages, its useful to know that __Superglue believes the server generally drives UI state__.
+When building `.props` for your pages, it's useful to know that __Superglue believes the server generally drives UI state__.
 If you worked with `erb` files then you'll feel right at home.

-Lets take a familiar approach to shaping state:
+Let's take a familiar approach to shaping state:

 ```erb
 <header>